A few small changes can be literally life-changing! Here are 10 simple, easy, and useful ways to protect the environment in our everyday lives!

 On a personal level, consider adding a couple of additional trees to your yard.
 The Arbor Day Foundation claims that keeping trees around the house provides numerous environmental health benefits.
 These include providing shade to help cool the air, boosting the value of your home, absorbing more carbon dioxide, producing more oxygen, enhancing water quality, and making your home more peaceful!

 8. Cut Down On Meat

-But if you want to go vegetarian, or just reduce your meat consumption to help the environment while also improving your health, make sure to obtain enough protein from other sources as well, such as peanut butter, eggs, beans, and soy foods.
+But if you want to follow a vegetarian diet, or just reduce your meat consumption to help the environment while also improving your health, make sure to obtain enough protein from other sources as well, such as peanut butter, eggs, beans, and soy foods.

 9. Choose Environmentally Friendly Washing Methods

 There are many ways to clean your clothes.
 However, if you often opt for dry cleaning, it’s time for a change.